Stamp Duty on financial cards

 The rate for both functions used in a year is €0.12 per ATM withdrawal to a maximum of €5.00 per card.

 Stamp Duty arises against the card and is collected in arrears.
-Stamp Duty for the calendar year 2016 should be charged to your account on 31 December 2016.
+Stamp Duty for the year should be charged to your account on 31 December of that year.

-There will not be a second charge to Stamp Duty when switching accounts within an institution or between institutions in any one year.
+There is no second charge to Stamp Duty when switching accounts within an institution or between institutions in any one year.
 This is provided you close your old account.

-If you close your account before 31 December in a year your card issuer will not charge your account with Stamp Duty.
+If you close your account before 31 December your card issuer will not charge your account with Stamp Duty.
 The duty is only collected on cards which are valid on 31 December each year.